any-tdf/stdf/components/src/icon/guide_en.md

 | ri-error-warning-line         | Toast            |
 | ri-information-line           | Toast            |

+You can go to the `node_modules/stdf/assets/fonts/stdf.remixicon.symbol.svg` to view the SVG Sprites composed of these icons.

+You can go to the `node_modules/stdf/assets/svg_base/` to view svg source file of these icons.

 Currently, whether it is Webpack, Vite, or Rollup for front-end packaging tools, there are corresponding SVG Sprite synthesis plugins.
 You can choose one or combine it manually.

 ## Icon Name